-5. Financial instruments
+4. Financial instruments

-The Company's financial instruments comprise of cash and related party balance.
+The Company's financial instruments comprise of undeposited funds and balance balance.

 (i) Liquidity risk

 Liquidity risk is the risk that the Company is unable to meet its payment obligations associated with its financial liabilities when they fall due.
 Prudent liquidity risk management implies maintaining sufficient cash and cash equivalents and availability of funds through an adequate amount of committed credit facilities.